smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/06 - Outer Joins.md

 # OUTER JOINS

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Outer joins include `LEFT OUTER JOIN`, `RIGHT OUTER JOIN`, and `FULL OUTER JOIN`.
+SQL Server supports three types of outer joins:

+*  LEFT OUTER JOIN
+*  RIGHT OUTER JOIN
+*  FULL OUTER JOIN

+Each outer join type includes all rows from one table and matching rows from the other, inserting NULL markers where no match exists.

-*  `LEFT OUTER JOIN` returns all records from the left table and matching records from the right table.
-If no matches exist, `NULL` markers are returned for the columns of the right table.
-If multiple matching records exist in the right table, multiple rows will appear in the result set.
+*  `LEFT OUTER JOIN` returns all rows from the left table and matched rows from the right table.
+Unmatched rows from the right table are returned with NULL markers in the result set.
-*  `RIGHT OUTER JOIN` operates similarly, returning all records from the right table and matching records from the left table.
-If no matches exist, `NULL` markers are returned for the left table's columns.
-If multiple matching records are present in the left table, multiple rows will appear in the result set.
+*  `RIGHT OUTER JOIN` is the mirror image—it returns all rows from the right table and matched rows from the left.
+Unmatched rows from the left table return NULL markers.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;It is best practice to use the `LEFT OUTER JOIN` over the `RIGHT OUTER JOIN`, as we naturally read from left to right.
-The `LEFT OUTER JOIN` is more intuitive in terms of its behavior, as the left table is preserved, and the right table is optional.
-I will mainly demonstrate the `LEFT OUTER JOIN` for this reason.
-Using `RIGHT OUTER JOIN` is considered a bad practice and should be avoided.
+Although both are functionally valid, `LEFT OUTER JOIN` is preferred in most scenarios because it aligns with how we naturally read queries (left to right).
+Using `RIGHT OUTER JOIN` is considered poor style and should generally be avoided.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This document covers the `LEFT OUTER JOIN,` and the `RIGHT OUTER JOIN`.
-The `FULL OUTER JOIN` has its own separate document.
+🔍 Note: This document focuses on `LEFT OUTER JOIN` and `RIGHT OUTER JOIN`. `FULL OUTER JOIN` is covered separately.

 -----------------------------------------------------------